Houston Psychiatrist

 2. No Commute

-Finding a good psychiatrist that you trust isn’t easy for everyone.
+Finding a good psychiatrist that you trust isn’t easy.
 Sometimes the ideal psychiatrist for you involves in a bit of a drive.
-Patients that experience high anxiety in traffic may forego treatment rather than seek out a psychiatrist that involves a fair commute.
+Patients that experience high anxiety in traffic may forego treatment rather than seek out a psychiatrist that involves a long commute.

 3. Avoid Waiting Rooms

 My least favorite part about medical appointments is the waiting room.
-Most waiting rooms feel relatively claustrophobic, there are many people there that you don’t know, and there is little to do.
-Telepsychiatry solves those issues as you can be in your own bedroom alone or with family.
+Most waiting rooms feel relatively claustrophobic.
+There are many people there that you don’t know, and there is little to do.
+Telepsychiatry solves those issues as you can be in your own bedroom or with local family.
 Best of all, you can be completing other tasks while you wait.
+I'd rather be completing my laundry than sitting aimlessly in a waiting room.

 4. More cost effective